iStock – chinaface

 How would reducing tailpipe and smokestack emissions impact health in the Northwest?

-In addition to the climate benefits of reducing emissions, achieving net-zero emissions by 2050 also reduces pollutant emissions that have a direct health impact on Northwest residents.
+The Net-Zero Northwest Health Impacts analysis was completed in June 2023.
+In addition to the climate benefits of reducing emissions, this analysis found that achieving net-zero emissions by 2050 also reduces pollutant emissions that have a direct health impact on Northwest residents.

 If the region were to achieve net-zero emissions based on the Net-Zero Northwest (NZNW) Energy Pathways Core Case, Northwest residents would experience fewer deaths, fewer days of work lost, and fewer hospital admissions attributed to annual pollutant reductions.